rancesking/IAC-Myapp/README.md

-To use this project first you need export AIM credentials on your system the variables are: AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY with this variables you have access to the AWS SDK and you can start creating the infraestructure.
+To use this project first you need to clone the repo and then export AIM credentials on your system the variables are: AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY with this variables you have access to the AWS SDK and you can start creating the infraestructure.

 1)Inicialize terraform.
 ```js